azu/bi-epub-reader/README.md

 :warning: This app is not signed.
 So, Your OS show warning about it.

-E.g. Additional installation steps on macOS:
+For example, Additional installation steps on macOS:

 1. Select `bi-epub-reader.app`
 2. Open context menu and Click "Open"